elunna/nerfhack-changelog/README.md

 * They cannot receive spells from their deity (EvilHack)
 * They have an 80% chance of failing to read any spellbook
 * Their special spell has been removed (EvilHack)
+* They cannot read spellbooks until their INT is 6 or greater (this is a general nerf for all roles, but cavemen in particular start with 3-4 INT)

 **Skill adjustments for cave dwellers:**